 - aged 50 years or over

-- participate in the Community Development Program
+- A Community Development Program participant

 - took part in the Community Development Employment Projects Program from 30 June 2013 and were receiving hearing services from Hearing Australia before you stopped participating